vmware-archive/node-examples/book-service/README.md

 or put new books into the service.

-This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a PCC service instance.
+This app may be run with a local Apache Geode or Pivotal GemFire cluster, or with a Pivotal Cloud Cache (PCC) service instance.
-A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with Pivotal Cloud Cache.
+A common development path runs locally first to iterate quickly on feature development prior to pushing the app to a PAS environment to run with PCC.

 # Prerequisites